Breast Imaging Exam Prep

 Should I get screened?

 Any patient between 40 and 74 with breast tissue should talk to their healthcare practitioner about the potential benefits of screening, regardless of their gender identity or sexual orientation.
-Breast tissue refers to the fatty tissue located on top of the chest muscles, which we evaluate during imaging.
-It’s important to consider top surgery and if/how long a patient has been taking gender affirming hormones like estrogen, when considering a routine breast screening program.
+Breast tissue refers to the tissue located on top of the chest muscles, which we evaluate during imaging.
+When it comes to breast screening, it’s important to consider factors such as gender-affirming hormones and top surgery.